nicon89/projectname-insanity-check/README.md

 ##### Setup requirements

-you need to have brainz and ssh-kinda-tool and no zombies around.
+you need to have brainz, ssh-kinda-tool and no zombies around.

 ##### Usage